vincent-noel/libSigNetSim/README.md

 	scripts/run_docker_notebook.sh

-Both will start you the notebook on localhost:8888
+Both will start the notebook on localhost:8888

-##License
+For the docker, password is the name of this repository Some examples, using combine archives, are available in the notebooks folder

+## License
 	Copyright (C) 2016 Vincent Noel (vincent.noel@butantan.gov.br)

 	libSigNetSim is free software: you can redistribute it and/or modify